• Home

 • Always rinse your beans before cooking.

-• Never salt your beans at the beginning of the cooking process.
-Wait until they have cooked a couple of hours first and have softened.
-Otherwise the salt could make them tough.
+• Never salt your beans at the beginning of the cooking process as they can become tough.

 • Make sure the beans are always covered with water.
 Check on them frequently to make sure they are covered.